pkaig/Rotorflight-Docs/docs/Tutorial-Walkthroughs/Rotorflight-Generic-Radio-Setup.md

 ![Generic Setup](./img/generic-setup-mixer.png)

-The above settings will allow you to adjust ddd parameters in flight using the radio trim switches with combination of the 6-position buttons.
+The above settings will allow you to adjust 36 parameters in flight using the radio trim switches with combination of the 6-position buttons.

 The below table explain how each parameter can be accessed.